Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The Panasonic ER-SB40 is a good-looking, easy-to-use beard trimmer.
 It comes equipped with an adjustable dial that can position its blades to cut as low as 1/32 of an inch for easy fading and short hair maintenance.
 The ER-SB40 comb guard sits comfortably on the trimmer’s head and, thanks to the trimmer’s length dial, easily adjusts to accommodate a wide range of beard lengths.

-Unfortunately, this trimmer lacks the power and blade sharpness to confidently detail neckline lines or clean up a mustache.
+Unfortunately, this trimmer lacks the power and blade sharpness to confidently detail neckline lines or clean up a moustache.

-Whether you’re growing facial hair or simply wanting to maintain your hairstyle in-between barber visits, a beard trimmer is a great tool to have handy in your grooming kit.
+Whether you’re growing facial hair or simply want to maintain your hairstyle in between barber visits, a beard trimmer is a great tool to have handy in your grooming kit.
 However, there are many options to choose from, including cordless, waterproof, and vacuum trimmers.
 Knowing how you want to use your trimmer will be very helpful in your decision-making.

 Blade sharpness: The sharper the blades, the more versatile your trimmer will be.
 You may need it for creating beard lines, shaping long beards, cleaning up necklines, evening sideburns, and more.
 The bottom line is making sure that your new trimmer can effectively create a close beard trim (level "zero").
 If it can also do this on all hair types, it’s a stand-out winner.